tomodachii/tomodachii-blog/content/books/probabilistic-graphical-models/chapter-11-inference-as-optimization.md

 ### Variational Methods
 Inference methods that can be viewed as strategies for optimizing the energy functional.

-# Exact Inference as Optimization
-* the optimization problem CTree-Optimize-KL has a unique solution.

 ### Factored energy functional
 {{< define icon="definition" >}}
 $$